Entrepreneurship is a valuable skill for teens to develop, and competitions provide a great learning experience for them to do so.

 The FIDM Entrepreneur of Tomorrow Challenge is another unique DECA competition.
 It prompts students to present an entrepreneurial proposal for a new product idea for a specific market segment.
 These segments can include clothing, beauty, home, health, food, or entertainment.

-Participants are responsible for submitting a four-minute (or shorter) video presentation describing their target market, the product they’re offering, the market potential, including a pricing and distribution plan, and a marketing launch strategy.
+Participants are responsible for submitting a four-minute (or shorter) video presentation describing their target market, the product they’re offering, and the market potential, including a pricing and distribution plan, and a marketing launch strategy.

 Participants can be teams of one to three members of a DECA chapter, and teams must spend no more than $25 to create a prototype and develop their marketing and distribution strategy.